SpartanJ/restafari/README.md

 ```

 ### Creating the table database model and response model

 The model must extend from the `DatabaseModel` class, this class will handle the representation of the model as a table in the database.

-Every table field is indicated with the annotation `@DbField` taking the field name from the anottation `@SerializedName`, and the table primary key should be explicited with `@DbPrimaryKey` ( the PK should be any integer type ).
-The primary key value should be the id of the object provided by the server.
-In this case we don't have a primary key so that field it's not declared.
+Every table field is indicated with the annotation `@DbField` and the database field name is specified with the `@SerializedName` annotation.
+If no name is specified the member name will be used.
+The table primary key is specified with `@DbPrimaryKey`, it should be the id of the object provided by the server ( an int, long, string, UUID, etc ).
+In this case we don't have a primary key so that field is not declared.
-`@SerializedName` is also used to convert the json object from the rest api call response to a java object.
+`@SerializedName` is also used to convert the JSON object from the REST Api call response to a Java object.

 ```java